 An effective shadowing experience may not include hands-on patient care, but you should be able to observe how doctors or physician assistants are interacting with patients.
 You may see surgeries, treatment plans, or other medical procedures depending on the physician assistant or doctor’s specialty.

 Most PA schools like to see shadowing hours listed on your application because it shows that you have an understanding of the profession.
 While you should spend time shadowing a physician assistant specifically, it is also helpful to shadow other professionals.
 Just make sure you verify the requirements with your program.

-At Global Pre-Meds, we are able to safely put students on the frontlines of international hospitals and clinics.
+At Global Pre-Meds, we are able to safely put students on the front lines of international hospitals and clinics.
 While you will be shadowing a doctor, and not a physician assistant, you will be observing cases that will benefit you.
 A PA’s job is to assist the doctor with the work they do, which means you have to have a similar degree of medical knowledge.
-With our program, you will see a variety of cases, which will help you on your path to becoming a PA.
+With our program, you will see a variety of cases, which will help you on your path.

-When you observe on the frontlines of a hospital with us at Global Pre-Meds, you get to see how the entire hospital works together.
+When you observe on the frontlines of a hospital with us, you get to see how the entire hospital works together.
 Your mentor may even have you observe with other colleagues of different specialities if there is an interesting case or procedure.
-Shadowing abroad on one of our programs gives you a diverse experience and global health perspective that not many PA students will have.
+Shadowing abroad on one of our Global Pre-Meds programs gives you a diverse experience and global health perspective that not many PA students will have.
 You will be able to confidently write your essays and show that you are committed to becoming a physician assistant.

-If you want your physician assistant school application to stand out from the crowd, you should join us for one of our programs.
-Check our our program dates here!
+If you want your application to stand out from the crowd, you should join us for one of our programs.
+Check out our program dates here!